Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

           - You are not allowed to cast number to string
           - You have to use f-strings

-5. Print string
+5. Print string.
      Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

            - You can find the source code here
            - The output of the program should be: